 By Shakti Parwha Kaur

 Movies such as Syriana, Paradise Now, and Munich reflect and affect the growing public consciousness of the futility of war—the tragedy and futility of hatred—while they reveal the common humanity buried inside people, no matter how fanatic or cruel their actions.
 Some people consider these films controversial.
 To me, they are valuable signs of the times.
 It is no accident that these “based on true events” dramas are being shown at a time as our planet is going through the upheaval and turmoil of bringing in the Aquarian Age.

 Yogi Bhajan told us insanity and violence would increase, and we shudder in horror at the accuracy of his prediction.
 Yet we see light at the end of the tunnel.
-Mother Nature erupted in 2005 with tsunamis and hurricanes, tragedies that injured and killed, but brought out the courage, compassion, and kindness of “strangers.”
+Mother Nature has erupted with tsunamis and hurricanes, tragedies that injured and killed, but brought out the courage, compassion, and kindness of “strangers.”

 When 3HO was in its infancy, we sang many rousing choruses of We are One in the Spirit, We are One in the Lord… It captured the prevailing enthusiasm of the idealistic generation that flocked to learn from the Yogi.
 It was an openhearted era of loving acceptance of everyone, presaging the Aquarian Age of brotherhood yet to come.

 We didn’t know how traumatic the change of Ages was going to be, but Yogi Bhajan did.
 He traveled extensively throughout the world, preparing people for the Aquarian Age.
 Even when his words had to be translated, his teachings went straight to the hearts of the thousands of people he reached.
 Language was no barrier for him.